How Much Money Should I Ask For?

 Are you moving from a position that’s tipped to a position that’s not tipped?

 If so, have a good handle on what your average tips are in your old position.
-It doesn’t have to be exact, but that is money you earn and your new salary or wage needs to account for that.
+It doesn’t have to be exact, but that’s money!
+Although difficult to pinpoint exactly, tips are money you earn and your new salary or wage needs to account for that.

 Let’s say you make $15 an hour + $5 an hour in tips.
 If your next position is an untipped job, you need to make at least $20 an hour.
+If it’s a promotion or a step up, it should be more than $20.
 Be ready to present this information in your job interview—you don’t have to have proof or pay stubs that show this, but you should be able to speak confidently to the amount you make.

 Do you have benefits?
 Can you quantify them?

 Treat benefits like they are money.
-If you get two weeks vacation, do the math to figure out how much of your salary that is worth.
+If you get two weeks vacation, do the math to figure out how much of your salary that’s worth.
 Likewise, if you get any health insurance benefits, see how much that saves you every year versus entering the open market.
-And there are tons of other benefits that might not seem obvious (staff meal, free coffee, access to free items for you and a friend, relationships to local businesses, transit cards, parking stipends).
+And there are tons of other benefits that might not seem obvious, like staff meal, free coffee, access to free items for you and a friend, relationships to local businesses, transit cards, or parking stipends.
 Even if these things are difficult to quantify, try to estimate so you have a number in mind.

-In the role above, the person would receive roughly the same benefits (PTO and healthcare) so we were able to take that out of the equation, but if your new role has fewer benefits, you should try to add what you think the monetary value of those benefits are and add them to your base salary.
+In the role above, the person would receive roughly the same benefits in their new position (PTO and healthcare) so we were able to take that out of the equation.
+However, if your new role has fewer benefits, you should try to add what you think the monetary value of those benefits are to your new base salary.

-One of the wonky things I did in the above chart was quantified PTO and health benefits like they were money, as I stated above, but we know they’re not actual money—they’re not tangible pieces of currency you leave your job with—but that doesn’t mean they don’t have value.
+One of the wonky things I did in the above chart was quantified PTO and health benefits like they were money.
+Obviously, these perks aren’t money, but that doesn’t mean they don’t have value.
 You should know what their value is worth.

 Is this a promotion?
 How much of a promotion?